limentum/limentum.github.io/_vestige/interlude-the-party.md

 "Yeah, that’s a definite no for me, I’m already enough of a disappointment to my parents," I complained.

 "No one’s making you drink, Jake.
-At least you’d be safe if some old hag called the cops about the noise," Shae said.
+At least you’d be safe if some old hag called the cops about the noise," Shae said, laughing.

 "I think at that point we’re guilty by association.
 Just make a run for it," Tyler joked.

-"Dude, the chance of me outrunning a police officer successfully is about as likely as me not wanting to punch Chris tonight."
+"Dude, the chance of me outrunning a police officer successfully is about as probable as me *not* wanting to punch Chris tonight."

 "And the chance of you winning that fight is just as low!"
 Shae retorted, Tyler laughing in response.